Rumpunzel/rpg-thingy/rules/talents/influence.md

 ### Web of Lies

-When creating a Boon from excess successes from a test wit Insight and Intuition, if you lied or manipulated, you gain a Preparation with rating equal to your additional successes instead of a Boon.
+When creating a boon from excess successes from a test wit Insight and Intuition, if you lied or manipulated, you gain an assets with rating equal to your margin of effort instead of a boon.